 For more info see: http://www.krauma.is/#/frontpage

 Approximate travel time: 50min

 How could we write an article about Iceland spas and hot springs without mentioning the Blue Lagoon?
 One of Iceland’s most famous landmarks, this retreat spa includes a range of treatments and relaxing spaces to choose from, including in-water treatments, the lagoon itself, beauty treatments and massages, as well as the intriguing blue lagoon ritual.
 The area also sports two hotels, The Retreat and Silica, and a restaurant where you can enjoy local cuisine whilst taking in the stunning views.
 This really is the ultimate way to enjoy such a famous attraction.

 For more info visit: https://www.bluelagoon.com/

 Golden Circle | Up to 3.800 ISK

 Approximate travel time: 1h 12min

-Situated in the Golden Circle, there are very few attractions that have garnered the level of rave reviews as the Fontana Baths.
-With 90% of the more than 1000 reviews on TripAdvisor naming it as excellent or very good, these geothermal baths are a must visit if you decide to travel to this stunning part of the country.
+Situated in the Golden Circle, there are very few attractions that have garnered the level of raving reviews as the Fontana Baths.
+With 90% of the over 1000 reviews on TripAdvisor rating it as excellent or very good, these Iceland geothermal baths are a must visit if you decide to travel to this stunning part of the country.
 As well as offering steam baths, relaxing pools and a Finnish-style sauna, you are able to enjoy some of Iceland’s local culinary delights at the local kitchen and bakery – geothermal baked bread anyone?
 Furthermore, there is the local lake to dip into in between treatments when you want to cool off a little, with the many benefits of bathing in cool water only acting as encouragement to put this place on your trip’s agenda.